 *Offside area starting from the edge of the penalty area.

 All the divisions are played as their own competition, ie teams do not face teams from other divisions (for example elite vs general match-ups are not possible) during the tournament.
 In each division, the teams are divided into 2-3 groups of five teams.
 After the first group stage, the teams will continue into A or B finals as follows:

 - 2 groups => Teams placed 1-3 to progress to A finals; teams placed 4-5 go to B finals

 - 3 groups => Teams placed 1-2 and two of best * 3rd placed teams progress to the A finals; the weakest * third-placed team and teams placed 4-5 to progress to the B finals

 * Progressing teams are decided by 1.
 Points, 2.
 Goal difference, 3.
 Goals scored, 4.
 If there’s still no deciding factor, the team(s) progressing will be decided with a draw.

-A and B finals are played in knock-out mode through to the finals.
+A and B finals are played in cup games through to the finals.
 The defeated team drops from the tournament.
-On Saturday, only the finals of Elite-level A and G18 final will be played.
-All the other teams’ matches will be played on Friday.
+Only the A finals will be played n Saturday (Series G10E-G13E and G14, G15 and G18.
+All the other series A and B finals will be played on Friday.